On Bruhat-Tits theory over a higher dimensional base: 2BT -group schemes and degenerations of torsors

-\section{{\tt 2BT} group schemes and degenerations of torsors}
+\section{{\tt 2BT}-group schemes and degenerations of torsors}

-The aim of this section is to revisit certain smooth, affine group schemes on the minimal resolution of normal surface singularities.
-We work with the complete local rings and in this discussion stick to the $A_{_n}$-type singularity alone and satisfy ourselves with a few remarks on the other types in a brief remark.
-The first author used these constructions in \cite{balaproc} where $\tt 2 BT$-group schemes occur first.
-The purpose was to construct degenerations of the moduli spaces of principal $G$-bundles on smooth projective curves, when the curve is made to degenerate to an irreducible nodal curve.
+In this section we assume $\charr(k)=0$.
+Our aim is to revisit certain smooth, affine group schemes on the minimal resolution of normal surface singularities.
+We work with the complete local rings and in this discussion stick to the $A_{n}$-type singularities alone and satisfy ourselves with a few remarks on the other types in a brief remark.
+The senior author used these constructions in \cite{balaproc}, where $\tt 2 BT$-group schemes first occur.
+The purpose was to construct degenerations of the moduli spaces of principal $G$-bundles on smooth projective curves when the curve is made to degenerate to an irreducible nodal curve.

-The picture and notations we use is as in \cite{balaproc}.
-The novel feature is that the constructions were made using the geometric McKay correspondence of Gonzalez-Springberg and Verdier (\cite{gonverd}), the role of which is intriguing.
+The picture and notation we use are as in \cite{balaproc}.
+The novel feature is that the constructions were made using the geometric McKay correspondence of G.~Gonz\'alez-Sprinberg and J.-L.~Verdier (see \cite{gonverd}), the role of which is intriguing.

-Let $N_{_d} = \spec \frac{k\llbracket t \rrbracket \llbracket x,y \rrbracket}{(x.y - t^{^{d}})}$.
-We recall that $N_{_d}$ is a {\em normal} surface with an isolated singularity of type $\text{A}_{_d}$.
-By the generality of $\text{A}_{_d}$-type singularities, one can realize $N_{_d}$ as a quotient $\sigma:D \to N_{_d}$ of $D:= \spec~\frac{k\llbracket t \rrbracket\llbracket u,v \rrbracket}{(u.v - t)}$ by the cyclic group ${\sf\mu_{_d}} = \langle \gamma \rangle$, where $x = u^{^{d}}$, $y = v^{^{d}}$, $\zeta$ is a primitive $d^{^{th}}$-root of unity and ${\sf\mu_{_d}}$ acts on $D$ as follows: \beqa \gamma.(u,v) = (\zeta.u, \zeta^{^{d-1}}.v). \eeqa
+Let $N_{d} = \spec(\frac{k\llbracket t \rrbracket \llbracket x,y \rrbracket}{(x\cdot y - t^{d})})$.
+We recall that $N_{d}$ is a {\em normal} surface with an isolated singularity of type $\text{A}_{d}$.
+By the generality of $\text{A}_{d}$-type singularities, one can realize $N_{d}$ as a quotient $\sigma\colon D \to N_{d}$ of $D:= \spec(\frac{k\llbracket t \rrbracket\llbracket u,v \rrbracket}{(u\cdot v - t)})$ by the cyclic group ${\sf\mu_{d}} = \langle \gamma \rangle$, where $x = u^{d}$, $y = v^{d}$, $\zeta$ is a primitive $\supth{d}$-root of unity and ${\sf\mu_{d}}$ acts on $D$ as follows: \beqa \gamma\cdot(u,v) = \left(\zeta\cdot u, \zeta^{d-1}\cdot v\right). \eeqa